WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 ### Validate your source

 LiveData Migrator migrates data from a source filesystem.
-Validate that the correct source filesystem is registered or delete the existing one (you'll define a new source in the [Add File Systems](#add-file-systems) step).
+Verify that the correct source filesystem is registered or delete the existing one (you'll define a new source in the [Add File Systems](#add-file-systems) step).

 If Kerberos is enabled or your Hadoop configuration does not contain the information needed to connect to the Hadoop file system, use the [`filesystem auto-discover-source hdfs`](./command-reference.md#filesystem-auto-discover-source-hdfs) command to provide your Kerberos credentials and auto-discover your source HDFS configuration.